zeckstein/Snek-2.0/README.md

 Considering the following:
  - Sound (✔️)
  - Persistent Scoreboard
- - Resizable window and graphics (maybe playfield sizes s/m/l/fullzen?)
+ - Resizable window and graphics
  - Curve piece?
  - Animation on eat and grow (apple bump travels to end of snake)
  - Two player mode